Fed-UN/AC-FU/README.md

-# AC-FU
+**Please note:** This repository contains a preview of the research code.
-**Note**: The codebase is currently incomplete in this preview.
+- The current codebase is **incomplete**.

-The full, refined version is planned for release alongside the peer-reviewed publication.
+- The **complete and refactored** code will be released upon the publication of the associated paper.